CodeThePast/CodeThePast.github.io/UbuntuOnChromebook/UbuntuOnChromebook.md

 ```
 $ sudo crouton -t xfce
 ```
-Once the installation is over you can run Xfce by typing:
+Once the installation is over you can run Xfce and ump into the desktop environment by typing:
 ```
 $ sudo enter-chroot startxfce4
 ```